rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 #### Create a superuser

-On occasion, you might need to create additional superuser roles.
-For example, you have a database programmer whom you trust to administer the postgres server.
+Occasionally, you might need to create additional superuser roles, such as when you have a database programmer whom you trust to administer the postgres server.